Uralstech/ezrSquared/docs/index.markdown

 show(array_example)
 ```

-This won't work, as ezr¬≤ thinks `(3)` is part of an operation - not an array.
+This won't work, as ezr≤ thinks `(3)` is part of an operation - not an array.
 So, we have to have a comma after the first item!
 ```
 item array_example: (3,)
 show(array_example)